 In the Bible, Amal is a man, but this name is a good unisex option.
 Amal Clooney, a female lawyer, is married to actor George Clooney.

-Amos is a Hebrew name that means strong or brave.
+Amos is a name that means brave or strong.

 Amos is another great name for people of faith.
 In the Old Testament, Amos is known as one of the Twelve Minor Prophets.